Economic history of the United Kingdom: Second World War

 In the Second World War, 1939–45, Britain had a highly successful record of mobilising the home front for the war effort, in terms of mobilising the greatest proportion of potential workers, maximising output, assigning the right skills to the right task, and maintaining the morale and spirit of the people.
 Much of this success was due to the systematic planned mobilisation of women, as workers, soldiers, and housewives, enforced after December 1941 by conscription.
 The women supported the war effort, and made the rationing of consumer goods a success.

 Industrial production was reoriented toward munitions, and output soared.
 In steel, for example, the Materials Committee of the government tried to balance the needs of civilian departments and the war effort, but strategic considerations received precedence over any other need.
 Highest priority went to aircraft production as the RAF was under continuous heavy German pressure.
-The government decided to concentrate on only five types of aircraft in order to optimize output.
+The government decided to concentrate on only five types of aircraft in order to optimise output.
 They received extraordinary priority.
 Covering the supply of materials and equipment and even made it possible to divert from other types the necessary parts, equipment, materials and manufacturing resources.
 Labour was moved from other aircraft work to factories engaged on the specified types.
 Cost was not an object.
 The delivery of new fighters rose from 256 in April to 467 in September 1940—more than enough to cover the losses—and RAF Fighter Command emerged triumphantly from the Battle of Britain in October with more aircraft than it had possessed at the beginning.
 Starting in 1941 the U.S. provided munitions through Lend lease that totalled $15.5 billion.

 After war broke out between Britain and Germany in September 1939, Britain imposed exchange controls.
 The British Government used its gold reserves and dollar reserves to pay for munitions, oil, raw materials and machinery, mostly from the U.S. By the third quarter of 1940 the volume of British exports was down 37% compared to 1935.
 Although the British Government had committed itself to nearly $10,000 million of orders from America, Britain's gold and dollar reserves were near exhaustion.
 The Roosevelt Administration was committed to large-scale economic support of Britain and in early 1941 enacted Lend-Lease, whereby America would give Britain supplies totalling $31.4 billion which never had to be repaid.